Randy W. Ball / MiG Pilot is a sixth generation Texan

 he was 13 years old, he had already taken off and landed a plane

 with his father and soloed at the age of 18.
-Randy volunteered to work in his first air show in 1982 and flew in his first airshow more than 24 years ago.
+Randy volunteered to work in his first air show in 1982 and flew in his first airshow more than 25 years ago.
 He performs throughout North America, From Canada to Mexico.
 He has flown more than 1,000 performances, making him one of the most internationally recognized jet aerobatic pilots ever.
-In fact, Randy is the only pilot in all of North America- (Civilian, or Military) to hold an FAA Unlimited Aerobatic rating for both Day and Night, in jet fighters.
+In fact, Randy is the only pilot in all of North America- (Civilian, or Military) to hold an FAA Unlimited Aerobatic rating for both Day and Night, in Jet Fighters.

 - Over 30 years as a pilot, today an airline captain

-- Over 1,000 hours in Russian Jet Fighters- (HIGHEST OF ANY US PILOT)
+- Over 1,000 hours in Russian Jet Fighters- (Highest of any Western Pilot)

 - Flown over 40 different types of aircraft manufactured in 9 different countries

-- Level I (unlimited) Jet Aerobatic Day and Night (THE ONLY JET PILOT IN NORTH AMERICA)
+- Level I (unlimited) Jet Aerobatic Day and Nigh (The only Jet Pilot in North America)

 - Current ICAS Safety Board member and on the Historical Aviation Memorial Museum Board of Directors in Tyler, TX